Randomly trapped random walks: Examples

 and $\Pb(\tau_x>1)=1$.
 For each $x\in\mathbb{Z}$, consider the random probability distribution $\pi_x:=(1-\tau_x^{-\beta})\delta_1 +\tau_x^{-\beta}\delta_{\tau_x}$.

-\begin{definition}[Trap model with transparent traps] Let $X$ be the RTRW with random trapping landscape $(\pi_x)_{x\in\Z}$.
+\begin{definition}[(Trap model with transparent traps)] Let $X$ be the RTRW with random trapping landscape $(\pi_x)_{x\in\Z }$.
 Then $X$ is the called the trap model with transparent traps. \end{definition}

-The reason for his name is the following.
-When $X$ reaches $x\in \mathbb Z$ it is trapped there for time $\tau_x$ with probability $\tau_x^{-\beta }$, otherwise it does not `see' the trap and just stays at $x$ for a unit of time.
-The phase-diagram of the transparent traps model is given by the following theorem. \begin{theorem} The trap model with transparent traps has the following scaling behavior: \begin{enumerate} \item[(i)] If $\alpha +\beta >1$, then for $m:=\mathbb E (m(\pi_0))<\infty$, the process $\varepsilon X_{m\varepsilon^{-2} t}$ converges to a standard Brownian Motion in the sense of Theorem~\ref{t:BMconvergence}.
+The reason for this name is the following.
+When $X$ reaches $x\in\mathbb Z$, it is trapped there for time $\tau_x$ with probability $\tau_x^{-\beta}$, otherwise it does not ``see'' the trap and just stays at $x$ for a unit of time.
+The phase-diagram of the transparent traps model (see Figure \ref{figure 1}) is given by the following theorem.